-Since I have been living in Medellín for over seven years, I frequently get asked about the cost of living.
+Since I have been living in Medellín for over eight years, I frequently get asked about the cost of living.
 The relatively low cost of living in the city is one of 27 reasons why I chose Medellín and continue to live in Medellín.

 I decided to put together a list of 14 surprisingly cheap things in Medellín for expats that are used to higher costs in their home countries.
 This list of surprisingly cheap things is in no particular order.

 Note the exchange rate used in this surprising cheap things article is 3,818 pesos to the U.S. Dollar on July 19, 2021.

 One of the first things you find out as a foreigner when you start living in Medellín is that yellow taxis are plentiful and surprisingly cheap by Western standards.
 All taxis in Medellín use meters.
 This is different than on Colombia’s Caribbean coast such as in Cartagena, where taxis don’t have meters.

 The following are the taxi fares in Medellín starting on December 9, 2019:

 - Fare for every 78 meters is 110 pesos